rhd-gitops-example/services/tekton-example/README.md

 - `service-promote-pipeline.yaml`: Creates a pipeline that executes `build-task.yaml` and `service-promote.yaml`
 - `promote.yaml`: Creates a pull request from one repository to another repository
 - `build-task.yaml`: This task builds a git source into a docker image and pushes to a docker registry
-- `gitconfig`: Data file for the configmap - includes a GitHub user ID and email address

 ## Pre-requisites